Well-Rounded Access Program (WRAP) Overview

 Free Lessons!

-Developed by Arts for Learning Northwest in collaboration with ODE, arts partners, and teaching artists across Oregon, the ACC project will culminate in
+Developed by Arts for Learning Northwest in collaboration with ODE, arts partners, and teaching artists across Oregon, the ACC project includes

-The Oregon Department of Education is partnering with Portland State University, Oregon State University, and University of Oregon to:
+The Oregon Department of Education partnered with Portland State University, Oregon State University, and University of Oregon to:

-- Provide extra professional development spots for Exploring Computer Science, a research-based, well-rounded course in Oregon high schools;
+- Expand professional development opportunities for Exploring Computer Science, a research-based, well-rounded course in Oregon high schools;

 - Support administrative and counselor capacity to provide and sustain the offerings; and